ckgxrg-salt/DMIAE/README.md

 Declare all characters with the *@* prefix，one per line.
 If necessary, colons(:) can be used after character names to write descriptions.
 For characters with multiple aliases, use commas(,) to separate each alias.
-Any characters that appears in the script must be declared, unless they'll be identified as part of other characters' line.
+Any characters that appears in the script must be declared, otherwise they'll be identified as part of other characters' line.
 Character names that declared in the header should be **EXACTLY THE SAME** as they appear in the script.
 If there are spell errors，**ALL** names, even misspelled ones, should be declared.
 It's better to avoid name ambiguities, for example, don't just refer to the first name when two characters both have it.
 DMIAE, by default, uses the first defined name of character.(To avoid ambiguities)
-*All, Everyone* and such is declared as fallback, you can also manually declare them again.
+*All, Everyone* and such are declared as fallback, you can also manually declare them again.
 ```
 @Hamilton:the main character	//OK
 @Hamilton,HAMILTON,HAMILTON XXX	//If you refer to Hamilton in multiple ways this is compulsory.